bomeara/BMhyb/README.md

 `BMhyb` expects flow data.frames to be in the first format (one line per species) but you can write it in the second format (note the different column names) and convert it using the `UnlumpIntoTaxa()` function.

+Only some hybrid networks can be analyzed using this framework.
+Basically, each lineage must come from no more than one hybridization event.

 Besides the univariate trait data, another kind of data that can be useful is what is commonly called “measurement error.”
 This could mean